 The manufacturing industry in the U.S. has made impressive strides in the past couple of years.
-The country has witnessed a rise in public awareness about the modern manufacturing industry, increase in jobs returning to the country, and also the advent of new technologies that are driving the industry forward.
+The country has witnessed a rise in public awareness about the modern manufacturing industry, an increase in jobs returning to the country, and also the advent of new technologies that are driving the industry forward.
 However, the ongoing struggle to find skilled labor due to the rapid retirement of baby boomers from the sector is proving to be a major workforce management challenge for companies in the manufacturing sector.
 Apart from this, there are several other challenges that manufacturing companies must tackle in order to sustain the future scalability of the sector.

 Top workforce management challenges